 Big Society Capital is committed to supporting this part of the social investment market.
 Big Society Capital worked closely with the Office of Civil Society in the Cabinet Office (now part of DCMS) to help The Big Society Trust establish Access and to invest funds alongside Access, rather than directly in Access.
 Taking Access and Big Society Capital together, these two organisations help charities and social enterprises throughout their development to achieve greater social impact.

-The Big Society Trust has a board made up of members with broad experience in the social and financial sectors.
+The Oversight Trust has a board made up of members with broad experience in the social and financial sectors.
 It is the company which ensures that Big Society Capital remains true to its social mission and is the sole member of Access.
-The Big Society Trust established Access, working in collaboration and consultation with the social investment sectors, in particular with Big Society Capital, the Cabinet Office (now DCMS) and Big Lottery Fund.
+The Oversight Trust established Access, working in collaboration and consultation with the social investment sectors, in particular with Big Society Capital, the Cabinet Office (now DCMS) and The National Lottery Community Fund.

-The Articles of the The Big Society Trust ensure that decisions are made independently of Government.
+The Articles of the The Oversight Trust ensure that decisions are made independently of Government.

-To view details of the members of The Big Society Trust and to download the latest available Board Meeting Agenda and Minutes click here.
+To view details of the members of The Oversight Trust and to download the latest available Board Meeting Agenda and Minutes click here.